Brew Method

 Who Should Choose It?

-Skip it if you want a simple classic dripper.
-In that case, a standard pour-over dripper may be easier if you want a more forgiving daily routine.
+Skip it if you want the cheapest, fastest-to-clean classic dripper.
+In that case, a standard pour-over cone or Melitta Cone may make more sense.

 Practical Brewing Advice

-With NextLevel Pulsar, for more strength, improve evenness before adding coffee.
+With NextLevel Pulsar, for more strength, improve filter seating and bed evenness before adding coffee.
 In no-bypass brewing, uneven prep can make stronger recipes taste worse.

 Common Mistakes